dallgoot/yaml/README.md

 - OPTION : parse dates as DateTime
 - OPTION: Force renaming key names that are not valid PHP property name
 - directives : currently ignored, should handle tag determination : local tag associated with global URI tag directive
+- TAG : function for 'php/object' that provides the correct namespace to build

 ## Performances